Kava-Labs/kava-proxy-service/architecture/CACHING.md

 So basically we iterate over `WHITELISTED_HEADERS` and if value isn't empty we add this to cache along with `cached HTTP Response Body`.

-Moreover on top of it, TODO...
+### Access-Control-Allow-Origin Headers (Cache Hit Path)

+Moreover on top of it, in cache-hit path we set value for `Access-Control-Allow-Origin` header (if it's not already set), the exact value is taken from configuration and depends on the hostname, but default is `*`.

+It has to be done due to very tricky case...

 ## Cache Invalidation